kellondavid/lofi-forms/README.md

     - how to utilize form inputs (e.g., names, phone numbers, email, password)
     - how to decorate input fields
     - utilizing 'required' in inputs
+    - how to add audio controls in html

+Song credit: Daniel Burbank